skinos7/doc/com/gnss/nmea.md

         "inuse":"Number of satellites in use"       // [ nubmer ]
     }
     ```

     ```shell
-    # examples, get the current date
+    # examples, get the current location
     gnss@nmea.info
     {
         "step":"located",                           # already located